cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     saturation
       a term used to indicate that a particular stake pool has more stake delegated to it than is ideal for the network.
 Saturation is displayed as a percentage.
 Once a stake pool reaches 100% saturation, it will offer diminishing rewards.The saturation mechanism was designed to prevent centralization by encouraging delegators to delegate to different stake pools, and operators to set up alternative pools so that they can continue earning maximum rewards.
 Saturation, therefore, exists to preserve the interests of both ada holders delegating their stake and stake pool operators.

+    securitization
+      the process of creating liquid, asset-backed securities from pools of illiquid assets.

+    security token
+      a digital asset that derives its value from an external asset that can be traded.
+Usually, it represents stocks, bonds, or revenue participation notes.
+Security tokens are subject to federal law governing regulations.

     Shelley
       second phase of Cardano development in which network decentralization will be delivered.

+    single-issuer policy
+      a forging policy that allows only the entity holding a particular set of keys (specified in the policy) to forge tokens of the associated asset group.

     slot
       a fixed period of time within an epoch.
 Each epoch of time is divided into numbered slots.
 Slots that are inhabited by blocks are called active slots.